questdb/documentation/clients/ingest-python.md

 http::addr=localhost:9000;
 ```

+In the Python client, you can set the configuration options via the standard config string,
+which is the same across all clients, or using [the built-in API](https://py-questdb-client.readthedocs.io/en/latest/sender.html#sender-programmatic-construction).

 For all the extra options you can use, please check [the client docs](https://py-questdb-client.readthedocs.io/en/latest/conf.html#sender-conf)

+## Transactional flush

+As described at the [ILP overview](/docs/reference/api/ilp/overview#http-transaction-semantics),
+the HTTP transport has some support for transactions.

+The python client exposes [an API](https://py-questdb-client.readthedocs.io/en/latest/sender.html#http-transactions)
+to make working with transactions more convenient

 ## Next steps

-Please refer to the [ILP overview](/docs/reference/api/ilp/overview) for details
+Please refer to the [ILP overview](/docs/reference/api/ilp/overview) for general details
 about transactions, error control, delivery guarantees, health check, or table and
 column auto-creation.
+The [Python client docs](https://py-questdb-client.readthedocs.io/en/latest/sender.html) explain how to apply those concepts using the built-in API.

 For full docs, checkout
 [ReadTheDocs](https://py-questdb-client.readthedocs.io/en).